DIPlib/diplib/src/documentation/image.md

 \section indexing Indexing

-There are different modes of indexing pixels in an `%Image` object.
-They can be split into two main categories: those that produce a view of the image, and those that copy the samples.
-A view is an `%Image` that shares the data segment with the original image, and gives access to a regular subset of the pixels.
-You can think here of a specific tensor component, a window, subsampling, etc. These views can be created by manipulating the origin pointer, the strides, and the sizes (see /ref strides).
-Indexing an irregular subset of pixels cannot be done with this mechanism, and therefore sample values are copied.
+There are three main modes of indexing pixels in a `%dip::Image` object: single pixel indexing, regular grid indexing, and irregular pixel indexing.
+All three modes have similar, consistent syntax, but differ by the return type and properties.
+Additionally, one can index into the tensor dimension.
+The next four sub-sections describe these different indexing modes.

+All indexing modes share in common that the returned object can be assigned to, modifying the original image.
+When indexing a single pixel, the return type is a `dip::Image::Pixel`, which references a single pixel in the original image.
+When indexing multiple pixels (either by indexing the tensor dimension or by regular or irregular indexing), the return type is a `dip::Image::View`, which references multiple pixels in the original image.
+Both these objects have some overloaded methods and can be iterated over.
+Additionally, the `dip::Image::View` object implicitly casts back to a `%dip::Image`, so it can be used as arguments to functions that take an `%Image`.
+Here is where the difference between regular and irregular indexing comes into play: the `%Image` that results from regular indexing (and from tensor indexing) shares the data with the orignal image, whereas when the indexing was irregular, the data needs to be copied to create a new image with only those pixels.

 \subsection tensor_indexing Tensor dimensions

-To address one channel in a color image is a rather common operation, and therefore we have delegated the C++ indexing operator (`[]`) to the task of extracting a tensor component from an image (remember that a channel is a tensor component).
+To address one channel in a color image is a rather common operation, and therefore we have delegated the C++ indexing operator (`[]`) to the task of extracting a tensor component from an image (remember that a color channel is a tensor component).
 For example:

 ```cpp